This note is related to:

-This document was last revised or approved by the UBL TC on the above date.
+This document was last revised or approved by the OASIS Universal Business Language TC on the above date.
 The level of approval is also listed above.
-Check the current location noted above for possible later revisions of this document.
+Check the “Latest version” location noted above for possible later revisions of this document.
+Any other numbered Versions and other technical work produced by the Technical Committee (TC) are listed at https://www.oasis-open.org/committees/tc_home.php?wg_abbrev=ubl#technical.

-Technical Committee members should send comments on this specification to the Technical Committee’s email list.
-Others should send comments to the Technical Committee by using the “Send A Comment” button on the Technical Committee’s web page at http://www.oasis-open.org/committees/ubl/.
+Technical Committee members should send comments on this specification to the TC’s email list.
+Others should send comments to the TC’s public comment list, after subscribing to it by following the instructions at the “Send A Comment” button on the TC’s web page at https://www.oasis-open.org/committees/ubl/.

 See Appendix A, Release Notes for more information regarding this release package.